zachcasper/radius-designs/2025-01-feedback-on-user-defined-resource-types.md

       image: 'simple-eshop-backend:latest'
       connections: {
         customersDB: {
-          source: environment.customersDB.id
+          source: customersDB.id
         }
         productsDB: {
-          source: environment.productsDB.id
+          source: productsDB.id
         }
       }
   ...
 }
 `````

-### Question 5 – What is your feedback on the shared resource use case?
+### Question 6 – What is your feedback on the shared resource use case?

 Do you have this use case?